ovh/docs/pages/manage_and_operate/observability/logs_data_platform/ingestion_syslog_ng/guide.en-au.md

 **SOURCES** : this is the logs sources to collect.
 So here, we collect System and Internal.
 More sources can be added of course!

 **REWRITE** : this will set your X-OVH-TOKEN as RFC 5424 structured data.
-You can retrieve your stream write token by going to `Stream page`{.action} in the manager and select **Copy the write** from the desired stream.
+You can retrieve your stream write token by going to `Stream page`{.action} in the OVHcloud Control Panel and select **Copy the write** from the desired stream.

 **DESTINATION** : This is where we will deliver logs in nearly real time.
-Here, we have as destinations : The first is the remote endpoint in Logs Data Platform, the second one in comment is local file for debugging purpose only.
-You can find your Logs Data Platform cluster by going to `Home page`{.action} in the manager in **access point** configuration.
-For debugging purpose, your can uncomment the debugfile section to check if the whole pipeline is working properly.
+Here, we have two destinations : The first is the remote endpoint in Logs Data Platform, the second one in comment is a local file for debugging purpose only.
+You can find your Logs Data Platform cluster by going to `Home page`{.action} in the OVHcloud Control Panel in **access point** configuration.
+For debugging purpose, you can uncomment the debugfile section to check if the whole pipeline is working properly.
 It will write to local file destination, do not use it in production.

 - Save the file, close nano and restart syslog